-However, the digitalisation of the construction industry is giving rise to many challenges.
+However, the digitalisation of the construction industry is giving rise to many challenges particularly in terms of data privacy, which is a growing concern for tenants and building occupants.
 This method is not very well established in Switzerland yet, and there is no specific legal framework for it at the moment.